Toy Story: Plot

-Two days before the move, Andy's family plans for a dinner at Pizza Planet, where Andy is allowed to bring along only one toy.
-To ensure Andy chooses him and not Buzz, Woody tries to use the radio-controlled car RC to knock Buzz behind the dresser, but accidentally knocks him out a window instead.
-Most of the other toys suspect that Woody intentionally tried to kill Buzz, but Andy arrives and takes Woody before they can exact revenge.
-A furious Buzz stows away in the car, and confronts Woody when the car stops at a gas station on the way to Pizza Planet.
-The two fight, fall out of the car, and are left behind.
+Two days before the move, Andy's family plans for a dinner at a pizza restaurant called Pizza Planet.
+To ensure Andy brings him along and not Buzz, Woody tries knocking Buzz behind the desk with RC, Andy's radio-controlled car.
+However, Buzz is accidentally knocked out of the window instead, and most of the other toys believe Woody has deliberately killed Buzz.
+Andy takes Woody with him, but Buzz furiously confronts him in the car.
+The two fight, fall out of the car, and are left behind; after a further argument, they hitch a ride to the restaurant on Pizza Planet's delivery truck.

-After a further argument, the two hitch a ride on a Pizza Planet delivery truck and sneak into the restaurant.
-However, Buzz mistakes a claw crane full of Little Green Men for a spaceship, and enters it, with Woody in pursuit.
-Andy's sadistic next-door neighbor Sid Phillips spots and wins the two, along with a Little Green Man, and takes them to his house.
-Woody and Buzz encounter Sid's vicious Bull Terrier Scud and some "mutant" toys made from parts of other toys Sid has destroyed.
+At Pizza Planet, Buzz mistakes a crane game full of rubber toy aliens for a rocket, and climbs in, pursued by Woody.
+Sid Phillips, Andy's sadistic next-door neighbor, takes the two from the crane to his house, where they encounter his Bull Terrier Scud and his "mutant" toys, made from parts of other toys Sid has destroyed.